 From Nimati Ghat I had to wait almost an hour for Ferry (Nimati Ferry Service) to reach Pohar Dia (Kamala Bari Ferry Terminal).
 However, the Island has other two ferry services as well on Dhokaukhana, and Luit- Khabolughat.

 Kamala Bari Ferry Terminal is the southern entrance to the Majuli Island.
 The Ferry is the most common entrance of Majuli Island for travellers around the world.
 For me, as soon as I put my feet on the shining wet sends and look around, I had a feeling, “this got to be the 352 square kilometers giant River Island Majuli”.

-On first sight, Majuli is a beautiful island with a colourful nature.
-The compact tree lines, wide green field, curvy beach increases the curiosity by a lot.
+On first sight, Majuli is a beautiful island with a colorful nature.
+The compact tree lines, wide green field, curvy beach increase the curiosity by a lot.
 Moreover, the view of blurry villages covered by lite dense forest from the bank of Brahmaputra attracted me to find the hidden treasure inside it.

 VISIT THE PEACEFUL VILLAGE OF MAJULI

-The village of Majuli Island preserve the Assamese national customs with a colourful and vibrant cultural tradition more than any other places in the state.
+The village of Majuli Island preserves the Assamese national customs with a colorful and vibrant cultural tradition more than any other place in the state.
 The festivals and fairs are the primary approaches to represent the wealth of Assamese culture.
 The simplicity of villages reflects the beauty of a harmonized village life, which the natives are currently living.

 From the Ferry Ghat, my destination was Kamalabari Satra.
 In the middle, I crossed a village called Kathanibari.

 What I felt, with minimum requirements of life people of this village are very satisfied with the necessity of their living.
 I discovered a group of children carrying fresh fruits, an older person with a bucket of vegetables, young people fishing on the Tuni River.
 Those moments were enough to curve my face in a pleasing fashion.